Solve the world’s problems.

 This article explores various ways to address and solve world problems, emphasizing the importance of collective action, technological advancements, and sustainable practices.

 How do we solve the world’s problems?
-There are many problems worldwide, and not all can be resolved.
-One major global problem is population growth.
+There are many issues worldwide, and not all can be resolved.
+One major global issue is population growth.

 People have more and more children and are not thinking about how they will be cared for.

-The more people we have on this planet, the more resources will be needed.
-From what I can tell, we are currently not experiencing a shortage of people on earth.
+The more people on this planet, the more resources will be needed.
+From what I can tell, we are not currently experiencing a shortage of people.

 Another one is pollution.
 I’m not here to tell anyone how to live their lives or that they are wrong.
 It’s just my viewpoint from where I am now.
 Of course, my beliefs can change, and this article will reflect that change.

-Go anywhere in the world and go to a specific area.
-The area is a reflection of the people that live there.
+Go anywhere in the world and visit a specific area.
+The area reflects the people who live there.

 Is the area :